Introduction to Spring Tide

 Spring Tide and Neap Tide

-The spring tides have higher high tides and lower low tides whereas neap tides have lower high tides and higher low tides.
-The difference of the range of the water level between high and low tide is much larger in a spring tide than in a low tide.
+The spring tides have higher high tides and lower low tides, whereas neap tides have lower high tides and higher low tides.
+The difference in the range of the water level between high and low tide is much larger in a spring tide than in a low tide.